boginw/P5/report/1 Problem Analysis/Introduction.md

 32 drivers mention inattention as the reason why they drove too fast.
 Based on these 32 drivers only 8 of them were not aware that they actually exceeded the speed limit.
 The remaining 26 drivers was aware that they exceeded the speed limit, but not by how much.
 -->

+Now that we have established that speed actually is a relevant factor in traffic accidents, we formulate the following initial problem statement:

+> *What is done today to assist drivers to respect the speed limit, to reduce the amount and severety af accidents?*

 [^DRD_fatal_accidents]: The Danish Road Directorate - fatal accidents and speed - http://www.vejdirektoratet.dk/DA/viden_og_data/publikationer/Lists/Publikationer/Attachments/508/hastigheder%20ved%20d%C3%B8dsulykker.pdf

 [^CFST_Statistics]: The Council For Safe Traffic - Statistic - https://www.sikkertrafik.dk/presse/statistik/adfaerd/fart